willigott/biophysical-assay-data-analysis/notebooks/dsf_analysis.md

 dtw_distances = get_dtw_distances_from_reference(dsf_data_truncated, reference_well=reference_control)
 ```

 The easisest way to inspect the results is a visualization of the results on a heatmap which is straightforward to generate using `create_heatmap_plot`.
-To convert our data into teh required format, we can use `convert_distances_to_plate_format`
+To convert our data into the required format, we can use `convert_distances_to_plate_format`

 ```python
 plate_data, cols, rows = convert_distances_to_plate_format(dtw_distances, plate_size)